Piecewise Deterministic Sampling for Constrained Distributions: Introduction

 Ideally, one would like to combine the ability of the SDE-based samplers mentioned above to deal with the fact that $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^{d}$ with the desirable features of PDMPs, namely unbiasedness, and the ability to subsample.
-To the best of our knowledge, PDMP samplers have not been considered in this setting, and the central purpose of this paper is to provide a construction and implementation of such samplers.
-In particular, we introduce a framework that adapts PDMPs to include mirror maps and thus allows sampling in the case when $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^{d}$.
+One approach \cite{bierkens2023methods} to do this is to view the probability distribution $\pi$ as a discontinuous function of $\mathbb{R}^d$ and then add reflections to standard PDMPs to construct a PDMP that respects the constraints.
+In this paper we take a different approach and introduce a framework that adapts PDMPs to include mirror maps and thus allows sampling in the case when $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^{d}$.
 In addition, we specify a more detailed choice of PDMP called mirror Zig-Zag sampler (MZZS) and establish conditions for its ergodicity.

-The remainder of this paper is organized as follows: in Section \ref{sec2}, we discuss in detail SDE-based samplers both in the constrained and the unconstrained case.
+The remainder of this paper is organized as follows: in Section \ref{sec2}, we discuss in detail SDE-based samplers both in the constrained and the unconstrained cases.
 Furthermore, in Section \ref{sec3} we give a broad introduction to PDMPs in the unconstrained setting.
 Section \ref{mirror-PDMPs} extends these ideas to the constrained setting and explains the role of the mirror map for PDMPs, while Section \ref{sec4} shows a number of numerical experiments that illustrate the benefits of mirror PDMPs.